-The project column indicates the net effect of the user and group default access for the project.
+The instance column indicates the net effect of the user and group default access for the instance.
 In this case, the user has Read and Create access for the resource type of Scripts.

 Database Administrator Accounts: Changing Passwords and Unlocking